CGAL 6.1 - 3D Envelopes

 The implementation of the envelope-computation algorithm is generic and can handle arbitrary surfaces.
 It is parameterized with a traits class, which defines the geometry of surfaces it handles, and supports all the necessary functionality on these surfaces, and on their projections onto the \( xy\)-plane.
 The traits class must model the EnvelopeTraits_3 concept, the details of which are given below.

 As the representation of envelope diagrams is based on 2D arrangements, and the envelop-computation algorithm employs overlay of planar arrangements, the EnvelopeTraits_3 refines the ArrangementXMonotoneTraits_2 concept.
 Namely, a model of this concept must define the planar types Point_2 and X_monotone_curve_2 and support basic operations on them, as listed in Section The Geometry Traits.
-Moreover, it must define the spacial types Surface_3 and Xy_monotone_surface_3 (in practice, these two types may be the same).
-Any model of the envelope-traits concept must also support the following operations on these spacial types:
+Moreover, it must define the spatial types Surface_3 and Xy_monotone_surface_3 (in practice, these two types may be the same).
+Any model of the envelope-traits concept must also support the following operations on these spatial types:

 (a)(b)